Search Results

 canceranswerline@utsouthwestern.edu

-LOcoregional Vs Systemic Therapy in Patients with BCLC Stage B HCC (LOST-B)
+LOcoregional vs Systemic Therapy in Patients With BCLC Stage B HCC (LOST-B)

 The purpose of this research study is to compare the effectiveness and safety of two standard of care treatments in people who have been diagnosed with hepatocellular carcinoma (HCC).This research study is being done to compare atezolizumab/bevacizumab to locoregional therapy with either transarterial chemoembolization (TACE) or transarterial radioembolization (TARE).